roytam1/UXP/docs/UXP Coding Style.md

 This style guide will not apply to 3rd party libraries that are imported verbatim to our code (e.g. NSS, NSPR, SQLite, various media libs, etc.).

 Our own managed and maintained code should adhere to this guide where possible or feasible.
 It departs from the Mozilla Coding Style in some ways, but considering Mozilla has abandoned their code style in favor of Google code style, we are now defining our own preferred style.

+**Important**: if you touch a file to make it adhere to this code style, do not mix code changes with formatting changes.
+Always make formatting changes throughout a file a single, separate commit that does not touch code functionality!

 ## General formatting rules
 The following formatting rules apply to all code:
 - Always use spaces for indentation, never use tabs!